 If you are a new reviewer in 15Five and need help reviewing your first 15Five report, look no further.
 You are on your way to giving meaningful feedback and helping your employees grow.

-For more information on how further visibility will help your business succeed, check out this article.
+For more information on how transparency will help your business succeed, check out this article.

-A Reviewer is the main person responsible for reading and reviewing 15Five check-ins.
-This would typically be a Manager or Supervisor of a team.
-In 15Five we term this role as a general role and call this person a Reviewer.
-The people that report in to a Reviewer are called Reporters.
+A reviewer is the main person responsible for reading and reviewing 15Five check-ins.
+This would typically be a manager or supervisor of a team.
+In 15Five, the term reviewer means that the person has employees who report to them.
+The people that report to reviewers are called reporters or direct reports.
+For more information on roles in 15Five, see this article.

 Like an answer